Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: When a Fairness Measure Becomes a Constraint, Does it Cease to Be a Good Measure?

-Some outcomes are inherently difficult to predict.
-For example, the construct of 'merit' in the context of employment is complex and has an inherently stochastic nature \citep{tambe2019artificial}.
-Could the inherent uncertainty of the outcome that is predicted justify randomized decision thresholds? \citet{hardt2016equality} implicitly incorporate this reasoning by applying randomization only if the predicted score is uncertain, i.e., if $\underbar{t}_{a} < R \leq \overline{t}_a$ (Figure~\ref{fig:randomizedthreshold}).
+\citet{hardt2016equality} implicitly incorporate this reasoning by applying randomization only if the predicted score is uncertain, i.e., if $\underbar{t}_{a} < R \leq \overline{t}_a$ (Figure~\ref{fig:randomizedthreshold}).
 However, we can identify at least two problems.
 First, an underlying assumption is that the predicted score of the classifier provides an estimate of whether an individual is a `border case'.
 While predicted scores will accurately reflect the inherent uncertainty of an outcome variable in some cases, the decision boundary of the classifier can also be very different from the `ground-truth' decision boundary.
 For example, a model optimized for classification accuracy can be poorly calibrated, meaning that predicted scores do not coincide with the probability of belonging to the positive class.
 Furthermore, the decision boundary of a model can be erratic due to e.g., overfitting (the model memorizes the training data and fails to generalize to unseen data) or small sample sizes (a particular subgroup may not be adequately represented in the data set, resulting in poor estimates for that group).
 Predicted scores, thus, may not accurately reflect real-world uncertainty.
 Second, the group-specific procedure does not put any restrictions on the width of the interval $[\underbar{t}_{a}, \overline{t}_{a}]$.
 At the extreme, we may find that any person in a group subject to randomization receives a random prediction, disregarding their personal characteristics and violating the principle of consistency.
-In other words, while randomization can be a useful trick to achieve a particular distribution of misclassification rates at a group level, it may not be proportional from the perspective of the individual.\\
+In other words, while randomization can be a useful trick to achieve a particular distribution of misclassification rates at a group level, it may not be proportionate from the perspective of the individual.

-To conclude, we have argued that \textit{(randomized) group-specific decision thresholds can be used to balance misclassification rates to better reflect utility for decision subjects}.
-However, \textit{in absence of resource constraints, the use of randomized group-specific thresholds invokes the leveling down objection}.
-Additionally, \textit{randomization risks introducing undesirable side effects that call into question its proportionality}.